-In 2016, interest income and other was \$235 million higher than 2015 due to the net effect of:
+In 2016, interest income and other was \$220 million higher than 2015 due to the net effect of:

 - realized gains in 2016 compared to realized losses in 2015 on derivatives used to manage our net exposure to foreign exchange rate fluctuations on U.S. dollar-denominated income - unrealized gains on risk management activities in 2016 compared to losses in 2015.
-These amounts have been excluded from comparable earnings - foreign exchange impact on the translation of foreign currency denominated working capital - interest income on the gross proceeds of the subscription receipts issued to partially fund the Columbia acquisition.
-These amounts have been excluded from comparable earnings.
+These amounts have been excluded from comparable earnings - foreign exchange impact on the translation of foreign currency denominated working capital - lower interest income on amounts due from TransCanada.